• Skip to primary navigation

 Ingredients

-The quantities given in the recipe will make 16 x 3″ triangular samosas.
+The quantities given in the recipe will make 16 x 3" triangular samosas.
 Depending on how much of the filling you manage to cram in, you may end up with a little of the filling left over.
-If that happens, I pop it into a small tupperware box, freeze it and add it into my next curry meal.
+If that happens, I pop it into a small Tupperware box, freeze it and add it to my next curry meal.

 For the pastry